adibisoyi/AutoPlayRL/README.md

 ## Platform Requirements

-The screen-capture utilities rely on the Quartz framework via `pyobjc`.
-At the moment the project is intended for **macOS**.
-Running on other platforms would require replacing the screen-capture and keyboard-control functions.
+This project currently targets **macOS**.
+Several utilities depend on Apple's Quartz framework through the `pyobjc` bindings:

+- `scripts/agent_utils/screen_capture.py` locates the emulator window and grabs frames using Quartz APIs.
+- `scripts/hud_monitor.py` captures HUD strips via Quartz-powered screenshots.

+These pieces will not function on Windows or Linux without replacement.
+Keyboard input is handled with `pynput` and is cross‑platform, but the capture logic would need an alternative such as `mss` or `pyautogui` for other operating systems.
+Contributions adding non‑macOS backends are welcome.

 All required Python packages are listed in `requirements.txt` or `environment.yml`.

 ## Usage
 - **Training**: